 Read More: What is Amazon Sidewalk, and how do you turn it off?

-- Finally, tap Let’s Go to finish setting up your Echo device.
-Alexa will start talking you through some options, but you can say, “Alexa, stop” if you want to skip this as well.
+- Finally, tap Let’s Go to finish setting up Alexa on your Echo device.
+Alexa might start talking you through some options, but you can say, “Alexa, stop” if you want to skip this as well.

 Now that you know how to set up Alexa on your Echo speaker, check out our list of the best Alexa commands to find out what you can say to Alexa.